Home lift: Pneumatic home lifts

 Pneumatic home lifts use a vacuum system inside a tube to drive their movement.
 A pit or machine room is not required, so pneumatic home lifts are easiest to retrofit into an existing home.
-Pneumatic lifts consist of acrylic tubes or glass (typically about 80 cm in diameter).
-It look like a mail tube you may know from films or older buildings.
-Pneumatic elevators are not hidden in the wall and are normally placed in the near to a staircase.
+Pneumatic lifts consist of acrylic or glass tubes (typically about 800 mm in diameter).
+It looks like a larger version of Pneumatic mail tubes found in older buildings.
+Pneumatic elevators are not hidden in the wall and are normally placed in the near a staircase.